Insightful Explanation: Understanding the Significance of Sticky Stool in the Toilet and When to Seek Advice

 It's not something anyone particularly enjoys having to do, though, mercifully, it may not happen very often.

-However, an expert has shared that if you frequently find that you're leaving a 'mudslide' behind on the bowl after wrapping things up, then this might be indicative that all is not as it should be in the bowel department.
+However, if you frequently find that you're leaving a 'mudslide' behind on the bowl after wrapping things up, then this might be indicative that all is not as it should be in the bowel department.

 Improving Digestive Health with Certified Nurse Practitioner Advice